2021 President's Medal recipient awarded for commitment to current and future students

-“I saw a picture of the winners that year and I [thought] I really, really want that to be me,” reflects Raju.
+“I saw a picture of the winners that year and I [thought] I really, really want that to be me,” reflects Rigel.

-That wasn’t the only high expectation Raju set for himself in his first year.
-Raju came to SAIT after a difficult experience at Loughborough University in England where he completed a degree in Sports Technology — but just barely.
+That wasn’t the only high expectation Rigel set for himself in his first year.
+Rigel came to SAIT after a difficult experience at Loughborough University in England where he completed a degree in Sports Technology — but just barely.

 “I was nervous because there was a lot riding on this,” he says.
 “This was my second chance…I also wanted to give it my all and graduate with a 4.0.
 I was putting a lot of pressure on myself.”